ClaytonSiby/RoR-Capstone-Lifestyle-articles/README.md

   yarn install
 ```

-Setup database with:

-- Reconfigure database.yml file for your local environment (i.e configuring development & test databases) to use a local username & password of your choice & run:
+Reconfigure database.yml file for your local environment (i.e configuring development & test databases) to use a local username & password of your choice & run:

 ```
   rails db:drop db:create db:migrate